Worcester, MA Tourism Wayfinding Initiative

 The city hosts nearly 3 million visitors each year and offers multiple cultural attractions, including The Hanover Theatre for the Performing Arts and Worcester Union Station.

 Other City Wayfinding Projects

-Nearly every major city in the world is embracing the concept of a formal wayfinding system to make it easier for citizens and visitors to navigate their way to tourist attractions, transportation, public buildings, shopping, and more.
+Nearly every major city in the world embraces the concept of a formal wayfinding system to make it easier for citizens and visitors to navigate their way to tourist attractions, transportation, public buildings, shopping, and more.